techabbayi/E-Commerce-Follow-Along/README.md

 - Validated User based on the email provided in the request and retrieved their cart items.

 - Displayed Cart Products with details such as quantity, price, product name, and image on the cart page.

+## Milestone 19: Cart Page Implementaion

+In this milestone, we created a Frontend page UI for cart and wrttien endpoint to increase and decrease the quantity of product inside cart.

+- Created an Cart page that displays products inside cart using endpoint.

+- for each product added an option to increase and decrease quantity using + and - buttons.

+## Milestone 20: Profile Page Implementation

+In this milestone, we created a profile page for displaying User Profil and written endpoint to receive user data and send all userdata using mail.

+- Created an Profile Page that will display all user data ( Profile Photo, Name, mail and addresses ).
+-
+- Created an Backend endpoint which send all user data using mail.